South Florida Railroad: Bartow Branch

 The charter specified that the railroad must pass through Bartow; thus the Bartow Branch was built from the mainline at Lake Alfred (Bartow Junction) southwest to Bartow.
 It opened in 1884 and was standard gauged on September 23, 1886.

-In the Atlantic Coast Line era, many of their passenger trains to Fort Myers and Naples would run on the Bartow Branch.

 Part of the Bartow branch remains today from Winter Haven south to Gordonville (just northeast of Bartow).
 This segment is operated by the Florida Midland Railroad.
 The abandoned segment between Lake Alfred and Winter Haven is now the route of the Chain of Lakes Trail.